muzkkir/CTFFriday_2020_July_W1/README.md

 Now I visit the "passwd" file in which I tried all other users with the same credentials.

 <kbd>![alt text](images/47.png)</kbd>

+I can able to login with "shubh" user account.
+I realized, In "Asur" series shubh is a Asur.
+That's why I can use the credentials for "shubh" account.

 listing the directory files for the flag.